-We went for example, from a Half Life conceived for the single player but with the addition of Multi (all in all, still applauded), at games like Battlefield 1 where a campaign runs out in a few hours as a "practical"Introductory tutorial to the true heart of the game,on-line.
+We went for example, from a Half Life conceived for the single player but with the addition of Multi (all in all, still applauded), at games like Battlefield 1 where a campaign runs out in a few hours as a "practical"Introductory tutorial to the true heart of the game,will.
 That's good Lyed walker what I think is not all that good.
-Let's mean, well come a multiplayer game just like a great one Unreal Tournament, an Quake or an Overwatch for example, but to live together single e Multi seems to have become very difficult nowadays.
+Let's mean, well come a multiplayer game just like a great one Unreal Tournament, a Quake or an Overwatch for example, but to live together single e Multi seems to have become very difficult nowadays.
 Probably all depends on the huge amount of work that is now being demanded for video games that are comparable to colossal holliwoodiani, with developers seeking to sell their product as long as possible to maximize their earnings by investing less time in production.
 It is not, in fact, rare to see games come on the shelves in one early access masked by version gold.

 By Actor I'm inclined to think of video games like gods hams, I prefer to look at the weight per kilo before buying it.
 And maybe wait Offers.
 But let's see the very personal views of our dear editors about the harsh words spoken by Square Enix.

 Good Katsuragi he shared with us this thought: